1337jazz/microtraining-git/README.md

 Note that when using `squash` after closing the editor, another instance of your editor will open (unlike with `fixup`) where you can further edit the commit message of the squash.
 The default will be as you can see above - where each commit message is separated with a new line.

 ## Dropping commits
-You may well have a commit that you wawnt to completely get rid of, perhaps it's not longer revelant, or just a mistake.
+You may well have a commit that you want to completely get rid of, perhaps it's no longer relevant, or just a mistake.
 In our example `2029e20 my cat made this commit` probably fits the bill.
 Let's inspect it with `git show 2029e20`:

 ```
 commit 2029e202554152bc11dc82803c2980d2f260cbe5